KnowageLabs/Knowage-Documentation/functionalities-guide/meta-web/index.rst

 Once you have selected the driver, you should write the **exact URL** of the corresponding parameter.
 Then set if the driver is multivalue or not.
 By default, drivers are set to be mandatory so you don't have the option to change that like you have for analytical document.

-Similarly to set a parameter as multivalue click on **true**, in this way the user can perform multiple selections on among its values.

 After you have completed the definition of a parameter you can save it by clicking on main **Save** button in the upper right corner.
 To add further parameters, click on the **Add** button.
 Repeat the same procedure as many times you want.
 At this point you may wish to change the order of parameters (i.e., how they are presented to the user).
 To do so, click on the arrow in the list of drivers.

 .. figure:: media/image299b.png